Labor – An Overview

 Background

 Many complex state and federal laws have been enacted since the depression era in an effort to protect workers in all industries.
 These laws regulate many aspects of employment, including wages, working conditions, immigration, and employment opportunities.
-Applying these laws to agricultural employees is often more complicated than applying the law to other industries because special exemptions and exceptions are provided for their employers.
+Applying these laws to agricultural employees is often more complicated than applying the law to other industries due to the unique requirements to qualify as an agricultural laborer and because special exemptions exist for agricultural employers.
 The complicated nature of laws and regulations for agricultural employers requires special vigilance to comply with the myriad of requirements.

 Migrant and Seasonal Agricultural Worker Protection Act